fivetran/terraform-provider-fivetran/docs/resources/connector_schema_config.md

 ### Read-Only

-- `id` (String) The unique identifier for the user within the account.
+- `id` (String) The unique resource identifier (equals to `connector_id`).

 <a id="nestedblock--schema"></a>
 ### Nested Schema for `schema`

 Required:

-- `name` (String) The unique identifier for the team within the account
+- `name` (String) The schema name within your destination in accordance with Fivetran conventional rules.

 Optional:

-- `enabled` (String) The boolean value specifying whether the sync for the table into the destination is enabled.
+- `enabled` (String) The boolean value specifying whether the sync for the schema into the destination is enabled.
 - `table` (Block Set) (see [below for nested schema](#nestedblock--schema--table))

 <a id="nestedblock--schema--table"></a>